 - Vertical restraints and distribution law.

 Our transactional track record includes historic deals such as the EUR 706 million acquisition of Prisa‘s pay-TV platform Digital+ by Telefonica; the US$ 4.5 billion acquisition of Motorola by Zebra; the EUR 734 million public takeover offer for Banco Guipuzcoano; the EUR 12.8 billion public takeover offer for Altadis, the EUR 22.55 billion initial public takeover offer for Endesa (for the financers); the EUR 6.54 billion public takeover offer for Autostrade, and the merger control review processes in the EUR 145 million acquisition of Jajah by Telefonica/O2, the national merger control aspects of the US$ 3.3 billion acquisition of Burger King by 3G Capital; the acquisition and later (failed) disposal of Spanair, at the time Spain’s number 2 airline, to name but a few corporate transactions where we have held a leading role as antitrust counsel.
+We have also successfully managed clearance of complex mergers in the pharmaceutical sector such as the US$ 690 million acquisition of Mallinckrodt in the radiopharmaceuticals sector or the disposal by UCB Pharma of its Septrin division.
 We have also represented interested third parties in complex transactions such as the television mergers Telecinco/Cuatro and Antena 3/La Sexta.